recsys-benchmark/DaisyRec-v2.0-doc/docs/source/algorithm specific settings.rst

 --elastic
 ---------
- the ElasticNet mixing parameter for SLIM
+ the ElasticNet mixing parameter for SLIM in the range of (0,1)

 --pop-n
 -------